amvro23/essentials-ChEng/README.md

 # Essentials of Chemical Engineering

-## Here you can find information regarding:
+## This is a repository with examples regarding:

 ### Adsorption Processes
 - Adsorption Isotherms (Langmuir, Freundlich, Temkin, Toth, Sips, DR) / Adsorption Isotherms